 So let's do a comparative critical analysis using the Iron Bridge that we already looked at and The Craigellachie Bridge, one of Thomas Telford's later arch bridges made of iron.
 From the efficiency point of view, the Iron Bridge is a semi-circular form.
-The Craigellachie Bridge is bolic, it's really a very flat circle.
-It's because it's not really truly paraduction.
+The Craigellachie Bridge is "parabolic" and I put that in quotes because it's not really truly parabolic, it's really a very flat circle.
+It's a small slice of a circle.